stacks-network/stacks/tutorials/ids-introduction.md

 Interacting within the decentralized internet requires that you have at least one identity, though you can create several.
 Your identity is created through a registrar.
-Blockstack maintains a registrar for creating identities that you can use to interact with distributed applications (DAPPs).
+Blockstack maintains a registrar for creating identities that you can use to interact with distributed applications (Dapps).

 This document explains Blockstack IDs, how to create them, as well as when and how to restore them.